november 1970.: until 18th

 And Tejka says it's much better now.

 Around this time I once went with Zova, during an empty class, some professor failed to appear, to an incredible place I didn't knew existed at all.
 An express restaurant, which was in a passage between one of the houses between the school and the hotel Central on the next corner, and the river.
 It seems to have been some storage previously, and was retrofitted to this purpose, just like most of the old buildings were, several times over.
 I theoretically knew what an express restaurant was, should be something like a mess hall, where you take tray and drag it over the railing along the warm vitrine where the ready meals are displayed, pick what you like and pay at the end of it.
 It's the first time I went into one, and later I heard the story (unverified and unverifiable) that this was the oldest one in the country.
 The other cultural shock was that I had burek with meat (ground).
 I always thought that it was with cheese and nothing else.
-I guess I was still taking the culinary limitations as a given.
+I guess I was still taking the culinary limitations as a given, will take me years to get rid of them, one by one.
 Well, there's some experience and the feeling you're trying things you never did.
-And the burek wasn't bad at all.
+And the burek with meat wasn't bad at all.

 This was about the last chance to see the place, because right behind the corner the Trpeza was being built, with a much better express restaurant.